mssch/kismatic/README.md

 ![KET](logo.png?raw=true "KET Logo")

+## Introduction

-KET is a set of tools for creating enterprise-tuned Kubernetes clusters.
-KET was built to make it simple for organizations who fully manage their own infrastructure to deploy and run secure, highly-available Kubernetes installations with built-in sane defaults for networking, circuit-breaking, cluster health-checking and much more!
+KET is a set of production-ready defaults and best practice tools for creating enterprise-tuned Kubernetes clusters.
+KET was built to make it simple for organizations who fully manage their own infrastructure to deploy and run secure, highly-available Kubernetes installations with built-in sane defaults for scalable cross-cluster networking, distributed tracing, circuit-breaking, request-level routing, cluster health-checking and much more!

-The KET tools include:
+KET operational tools include:

 1. [`Kismatic CLI`](docs/INSTALL.md)
    * Command-line control plane and lifecycle tool for installing and configuring Kubernetes on provisioned infrastructure.